sidbala4023/Trigger/README.md

 21.Write a trigger to update related contact owner when Account owner is update.

 22.Write a trigger to update Account custom filed (Latest_Case_Number) to Case number when a Case is Inserted.

+23.Write a trigger on Account and check only System Administrator profile users should be able to delete an account.